 The SUN, this paragon of journalistic ethos, reported, "Harry and fiancée Meghan Markle have told aides they want the former US president and wife Michelle at their big day on May 19.
 The young Royal couple’s dislike of the new president is well known."

 Not really.
 Prince Harry's like or dislike of President Trump is not known at all.
 In fact, it's imperative that all members of British royal family never make their own opinions on politics known.
 It goes back to their official role as figureheads, as goodwill ambassadors, who must stay neutral at any time.
 (To what extent and how often the new addition to the royal family will publicly embarrass her future in-laws is speculation, but my money is on "cringemaking-" and "frequently".
 Women like her can't help it.)

 However, it's not Harry's, but Little Miss Mole's "dislike" of Trump that is "well known", and if she lives up to her as insulting as apt nickname, we can safely assume that she has given Harry already an earful, peddling every liberal fake news there are about President Trump.

-There's every indication that the Queen is not overly fond of the Obamas.
-Of course, she won't (and can't) speak out publicly, but only recently, Nile Gardiner*, a former aide to Margaret Thatcher and close friend of the Queen, spoke out about why the Obamas will not be invited.
+There's every indication that Her Majesty is not overly fond of the Obamas.
+Of course, she won't (and can't) speak out publicly, but only recently, Nile Gardiner**, a former aide to Margaret Thatcher and close friend of the Queen, spoke out about why the Obamas will not be invited.